 The squeeze on landlords is only getting more severe.
 Mortgage interest-rate relief continues to taper for the next two years and regulations around health and safety are getting more exacting.
 The pendulum has swung significantly against the amateur landlord.
 It is difficult to envisage this changing.
 As more of them get squeezed out by unexpectedly high tax bills this looks like the weakest spot in a market which is already frail.

 Buy-to-let properties have long been loved by British investors, but rising taxes, tougher mortgage rules and high property prices have caused many to rethink buy-to-let investments and look at other options, including investing in leased cars.

 Prior to 2012 the only parties that enjoyed the leading rates on investing in the car funding process were banks and car finance institutions using the deposits and savings of their customers.
 So lucrative is this industry that one of the biggest insurance giants – Admiral has joined the car funding business in December 2017.
 The booming car finance market has also reportedly earned Black Horse finance its strongest performance up 20% to £10.9bn.

 We at Buy2LetCars have seen a significant number of buy-to-let landlords deciding to switch to investing in leased cars as opposed to buy-to-let property.
 In addition, with traditional investments such as ISA’s losing their appeal because of comparatively low returns, it’s no surprise that we now have over 500 personal investors in Buy2LetCars.
-It means minimal involvement for the investor, but crucially, the returns are between 7% and 11% per annum return and less headaches than buy-to-let property.
+It means minimal involvement for the investor, but crucially, the returns are between 7% and 11% per annum return and fewer headaches than buy-to-let property.

 We offer a no-obligation online presentation delivered by one of our experienced Consultants at any time convenient to yourself.
 Just click the button below to book your appointment.